-6.4 DEVICE COMPARISON
+6.4 SYNCHRONIZED COMPARISON

-To compare real-time synchrophasors (positive symmetry) of your devices, use the Compare page, accessible from the navigation menu:
+To compare real-time synchrophasors of your devices with a synchronized timestamp across all devices, use the Compare page, accessible from the navigation menu.
+Depending on the network conditions, this page will show measurements with a certain delay to ensure phasors from all devices are collected.